cybrionpro/Gemini-AiStudio-Audio-Automator/README.md

-# Google AiStudi Audio Automator
+# Google AiStudio Audio Automator

 A lightweight bridge to automate high-quality speech generation directly from Google AI Studio.
 It acts as an intermediary server between your local Python backend/bot scripts and a custom Chrome Extension to automatically trigger, capture, and download high-quality, real-like AI TTS audio.